Zuzanna Ginczanka: Impressions

-Józef Łobodowski, perhaps the most serious contender for her hand between 1933 and 1938, dedicated to her several poems published in Wiadomości Literackie and later in the Polish émigré press, as well as devoting to her one of his last collections of poetry, Pamięci Sulamity ("In Remembrance of the Shulamite Woman"; see Bibliography), with a valuable autobiographical introduction.
-While the poet Jan Śpiewak, of all the Polish littérateurs, could claim an acquaintance with Ginczanka extending over the longest period of time (having been a resident of Równe contemporaneously with her, as well as having shared her Jewish background and her status as a Volhynian settler hailing from the lands of the former Russian Empire), it is the subsequent recollections of Łobodowski that will strike the most intimate note among all the reminiscences published after the War by those who knew Ginczanka personally, betraying an undying love and affection on his part carried over an entire lifetime.
+Józef Łobodowski, perhaps the most serious contender for her hand between 1933 and 1938, dedicated several poems to her published in the Wiadomości Literackie and later in the Polish émigré press, as well as devoting to her one of his last collections of poetry, Pamięci Sulamity (In Remembrance of the Shulamite Woman), with a valuable autobiographical introduction.
+Although the poet Jan Śpiewak, of all the Polish littérateurs, could claim the longest acquaintance with Ginczanka because he had been a resident of Równe contemporaneously with her and shared her Jewish background and status as a Volhynian settler from the lands of the former Russian Empire, it is Łobodowski's subsequent recollections that will strike the most intimate chord among all the reminiscences published after the war by those who knew Ginczanka personally, betraying an undying love and affection on his part carried over an entire lifetime.

-With the kind of celebrity she enjoyed, her apartment in the ulica Szpitalna in Warsaw (picture at right) was transformed into the premier literary salon of Poland on the occasions of her birthdays, name-days, etc. Eryk Lipiński reports that it is here that he saw the famed author Witold Gombrowicz in the flesh for the first time.
+With the kind of celebrity Ginczanka enjoyed, her apartment on ulica Szpitalna (Szpitalna Street) in Warsaw (picture at right) was transformed into premier literary salon of Poland on special occasions such as her birthdays and name-days.
+Eryk Lipiński reports that it was there he saw the famed author Witold Gombrowicz in the flesh for the first time.